syncfusion-content/javascript-docs/js/Maps/Public-Methods-and-Events.md

 ### refreshLayer(layerIndex, sublayerIndex, markers)

-Method to reload the shape marker with updated values, you can use [`refreshLayer`](../api/ejmap#methods:refreshlayer) method.
+You can reload the shape marker with updated values using the [`refreshLayer`](../api/ejmap#methods:refreshlayer) method.

 {% highlight js %}